- Cashier's Office

 - Check with a Counselor to determine whether prerequisites for English and/or math courses have been met.

 - Make an appointment with the appropriate Division Dean for questions about prerequisites in subjects other than English or math.
-To make an appointment with the Division Dean, see the website for the appropriate department or the Directory for office and telephone numbers for making an appointment.
+To make an appointment with the Division Dean, see the website for the appropriate department or the Directory for office and telephone numbers.

 Step 3 – Register and pay for classes

 - Registration dates for continuing students can be found on the Academic Calendar.

 - Payment must be received within five (5) calendar days of registration or students may be dropped for non-payment.
 Go to Fees for further information.

 Students who have declared an academic major will be given an earlier registration appointment for the next term.
 Students who have not yet declared a major should see a Counselor.

 Step 4 – Attend Classes

 Be sure to attend the first class session.
 If you do not attend the first class session, the instructor may drop you from the class.Skip plugin info.